Single-Record Resource

 #Custom Resolution Strategies

-#A) Customize builder (resolveSingleRecordBuilder)
+#A) Customize builder on the Resource (resolveSingleRecordBuilder)

 {